rkotze/advent-of-code/readme.md

 Create `.env` file with key `session=x`.
 Grab session cookie from advent of code.

-Use this to download your puzzle `node src/get-input.js 2021 1`.
+Use this to download your puzzle `node src/get-input.js 1 [2022]`.
+First number is the day.
+Defaults to current year which can be overridden with second param.

 Commands: `node src/2021/day1.js`